mmxw11/cybersecuritybase-project/README.md

 > Files: src/main/java/sec/project/controller/UserController.java

->src/main/java/sec/project/configuration/SecurityConfiguration
+>src/main/java/sec/project/configuration/SecurityConfiguration.java

-The viewUser method must check whether the currently authenticated user is the owner of the requested profile or an admin.
-This can be achieved with the PreAuthorized annotation and by comparing the supplied username argument to the currently authenticated user’s name as follows
+The viewUser method in UserController must check whether the currently authenticated user is the owner of the requested profile or an admin.
+This can be achieved with the PreAuthorized annotation by comparing the supplied username argument to the currently authenticated user’s name as follows
 ```
 @PreAuthorize("hasRole('ROLE_ADMIN') or authentication.principal.username==#username")
 ```
-To enable the PreAuthorized annotations, you need to add `@EnableGlobalMethodSecurity` annotation to the src/main/java/sec/project/configuration/SecurityConfiguration class.
+To enable the PreAuthorized annotations, you need to add `@EnableGlobalMethodSecurity` annotation to the
+> src/main/java/sec/project/configuration/SecurityConfiguration class.
 ```
 @EnableGlobalMethodSecurity(securedEnabled = true, prePostEnabled = true, proxyTargetClass = true)
 ```